NormanTUD/smartlocate/README.md

 # smartlocate - Intelligent File Indexer

-smartlocate is a tool for Linux that uses YOLO (You Only Look Once) to detect objects in images and creates a database of detected objects.
-This database is stored locally and allows you to search for specific objects in images. smartlocate uses an SQLite database to efficiently store and search image data.
+smartlocate is a tool for Linux that uses YOLO and many other AI tools to detect objects in images, describe images and creates a database of detected objects, image descriptions, text contents and so on, and makes them searchable.
+This database is stored locally and allows you to search for specific objects in images. smartlocate uses an SQLite database to efficiently store and search data.

 If the parameter `--ocr` is set while indexing, all images are also OCRed and the found text is searchable.
 You can set the language with `--lang_ocr tr` for example.
 Default is `["de", "en"]`.